muhamed-hassan/web-frontend-poc-in-js/README.md

 * Increasing productivity AKA less time to do a feature

-* Moving to a fully OOP code and way of thinking
+* Moving to a fully OOP code as a way of thinking

 * Forced to use SPA in modeling the app